VPN's will always decrease your internet speed due to the processes involved when your internet traffic is tunneled through a remote server.

 Latency represents the amount of time between a user action and the resulting response.
-For example, the delay between when a session attendee clicks on a different language option during a session, and the time the audio reaches the attendee.
+For example, the delay between when a meeting attendee clicks on a different language option during a meeting, and the time the audio reaches the attendee.

 Different VPN's might be using different level of encryption and different implementation processes.
-The encryption/decryption process takes time, and it could add noticeable latency to your KUDO session.
+The encryption/decryption process takes time, and it could add noticeable latency to your KUDO meeting.

 VPN Server Load